martinsmith1968/WindowExtensions/README.md

-# WindowMenu
+# Window Extensions

-AutoHotKey Window Menu for fine grained control of positioning
+AutoHotKey Window Menu and Extensions for fine grained control of positioning

 ## Basic Usage: